Table of Contents Show

 Address – 20499 Oak Rd E, Gulf Shores, AL 36542

 A zoo is one of the few sites that can keep the whole family entertained.
 The Alabama Gulf Coast Zoo is located in the town of Gulf Shores.
-Therefore, it is just minutes away from all the Orange beach rentals and Gulf Shore condos.
+Therefore, it is just minutes away from all the Orange Beach rentals and Gulf Shore condos.

 The Alabama Gulf Coast Zoo has 500 exotic species in a relatively modern facility, including lions, wolves, tigers, and more than 50 primates.
-Under the new animal encounter experience, tiger cubs, infant lemurs, and other animals can be interacted with up closely by adults.
+Under the new animal encounter experience, tiger cubs, infant lemurs, and other animals can be interacted with closely by adults.

 Aside from these unique activities, the zoo’s unique setting and experienced and courteous staff make this a more customized and enjoyable experience.

 6.4.
 Picnic at Orange Beach Waterfront Park, Orange Beach

 Address – 26425 Canal Rd, Orange Beach, AL 36561

 On the magnificent Wolf Bay lies the Orange Beach Waterfront Park, a shaded, peaceful family park.
 The 400-foot-long fishing pier is the most prominent feature.

 A variety of lovely, outdoor covered pavilions with benches and tables along with picnic shelters make for good family garden party spots.
 It’s also a great spot to catch a glimpse of the sunset across the bay.

 A children’s playground with slides, swings, and a jungle gym is located within the vast park.
 A trail winds its way through this beautifully landscaped sanctuary, passing by lush flora, tall trees, freshwater marshes, and a lazy river.
 Weddings, numerous parties, festivals, and public events are all held at the park.

 6.5.
 Drop By the Adventure Island, Orange Beach